Haemophilia in the Descendants of Queen Victoria

 Through two of the Queen's daughters, Alice (2) and Beatrice (3), both of whom were carriers, the disease was to be spread into many of the Royal Families of Europe.

-Alice was married to Prince Louis of Hesse-Darmstadt and gave birth to a haemophiliac son, Frederick of Hesse (6), known as Frittie in the family, in 1870.
+Princess Alice was married to Prince Louis of Hesse-Darmstadt and gave birth to a haemophiliac son, Frederick of Hesse (6), known as Frittie in the family, in 1870.
 He died very young in 1873, after a fall from a window induced a hemorrhage.
 Tragically, the child literally bled to death, leaving his mother inconsolable.
 Alice also had an unaffected son and five daughters.
 Two of the daughters, Irene (7) and Alix of Hesse(8) were in turn, carriers of the disease.

-Haemophilia appeared in the Prussian Royal family, when Alice's daughter Irene married her first cousin, Prince Henry of Prussia, the second son of Queen Victoria's eldest daughter Vicky and brother of Kaiser Wilhelm II.
+Haemophilia appeared in the Prussian Royal family, when Alice's daughter Irene married her first cousin, Prince Henry of Prussia, the second son of Queen Victoria's eldest daughter Victoria, Princess Royal and brother of Kaiser Wilhelm II.
 The disease appeared in two of their sons Princes Waldemar (9) and Henry of Prussia (10).
 Prince Waldemar died in a clinic in Tutzing, Bavaria during the Second World War due to a lack of blood transfusion facilities.
 He and his wife fled before the Russian advance, arriving in Tutzing, Waldemar was in need of a blood transfusion but the U.S. Army overran the area and diverted all available medical resources to treat concentration camp victims, preventing Waldemar's German doctor from treating him, Waldemar died the following day, on 2 May, 1945.
 His brother Prince Henry died at the age of four on 26 February 1904, from a brain haemorage, the result of a fall from a chair.

 The disease was spread to the Romanov dynasty through the marriage of Alice's fourth daughter Alix, to Tsar Nicholas II.
 The highly attractive Alix had previously refused a proposal from Albert Victor, Duke of Clarence and Avondale, and heir to the British throne, the eldest son of Bertie, Prince of Wales.
 Had she accepted, haemophilia could have re-entered the British Royal line.
 Nicholas had long loved and cherished dreams of marrying Alix, but she turned down his first proposal as she could not bring herself to change her Protestant religion to the Russian Orthodoxy required of a future Tsarina, but after much soul searching, accepted when he proposed for a second time.